-The course will be taught using online lectures as well as activities.
-Some activities will simulate laboratory exercises to reinforce course material and expose the student to a practical approach to the scientific method.
+The course will be taught using the following pedagogical approaches: lectures, in-class activities and group projects.
+Laboratory exercises will be used to reinforce course material and to expose the student to a practical approach to the scientific method.

-Homework assignments will be made available online.
+Homework assignments will be made available in class.